Ancient grains have been a trending whole food staple promoted since the mid-90's.

-Millet comes from a group of several seeded grasses that produce small yellow grains.
-The two most common ancient varieties include foxtail millet (Setaria italica) and common millet (Panicum miliaceum).
+Millets comes from a group of many seeded grasses that produce small yellowish to cream-colored grains.
+The most common ancient varieties are pearl millet (Pennisetum glaucum), proso millet (Panicum miliaceum) and foxtail millet (Setaria italica).
 (Source)

 In the U.S., one may think of clustered branches of millet as a common household bird feed.
 But millet today is becoming more popular worldwide as the trend for ancient grains and gluten-free substitutes continues to increase.
 It is also a relatively inexpensive variation compared to other ancient grains and is a quick-cooking variety.